charlotte27frost/K-mer_Summarizer/README.md

 # K-mer Summarizer
 The K-mer summarizer is a command-line Python script for counting k-mers and collecting their subsequent nucleotides in a genome sequence.
-It includes logic to handle terminal k-mers, multiple contigs, and a variable k length, ultimately outputting into a text file.
 ------------
 ## Features
 - Parses sequences from FASTA-formatted files